NethermindEth/the-merge-scripts/README.md

 > For more information about screen command check https://linuxize.com/post/how-to-use-linux-screen/

-For Lodestar create a new session and go to the `lodestar/` folder and run:
+For Lodestar create a new session and go to the `lodestar` folder and run:

 ```
 ./lodestar beacon \